London's Tech City has topped the chart for new business generation in the UK, launching over 15,000 startups in the last year alone.

 Just three of the 20 areas listed by the firm are outside of London: Warrington (WA1) came fourteenth with 1,510; Brighton (BN1) sixteenth with 1,450; and Cheshire (SK9) nineteenth with 1,360.

-ITProPortal in June launched a new hub dedicated entirely to Startups, with London’s Tech City featuring right at the heart of the action.
+ITProPortal in June launched a new hub dedicated entirely to Startups (opens in new tab), with London's Tech City featuring right at the heart of the action.